Reverse-Engineering Google NotebookLM

 Auto-login.
 Provide your Google email and password.
 The SDK uses Playwright to automate the entire login flow — type email, click next, type password, click next, handle 2FA prompts.

-Then auto-refresh on top: a background timer that re-extracts the auth token every 10 minutes from an active session.
+Then auto-refresh on top: a background timer that re-extracts the auth token from an active session before it expires.
 Connect once and the SDK keeps itself alive.

 const sdk = new NotebookLMClient({